mickfuzz/phd4/_posts/thesis_chapters/tocs/2025-6-9-Appendices_v1.md_toc.md

             -   [Playful Playtesting](#playful-playtesting)
         -   [Appendix D.4 - Drama
             process](#appendix-d.4---drama-process)
+            -   [Introducing a drama process in P3](#introducing-a-drama-process-in-p3)
+                -   [Transcript and inline
+                    notes](#transcript-and-inline-notes)
+            -   [Exploring documentation and accessing technical help within the drama frame](#exploring-documentation-and-accessing-technical-help-within-the-drama-frame)
             -   [Playful dialogue with the aliens unrelated to game making](#playful-dialogue-with-the-aliens-unrelated-to-game-making)
+        -   [Session reflections involving drama narrative and secret missions (P3)](#session-reflections-involving-drama-narrative-and-secret-missions-p3)
+            -   [Transcript and Activity Log](#transcript-and-activity-log)
+            -   [Chat Extract from 'Talking to the Weean' project](#chat-extract-from-talking-to-the-weean-project)
         -   [Appendix.D.5 - On the discovery, mapping and participant
             experience of a map of learning
             dimensions.](#appendix.d.5---on-the-discovery-mapping-and-participant-experience-of-a-map-of-learning-dimensions.)